mad-ent-java-s22/indie-project/README.md

 * no hateful content allowed
 * very difficult to harass people
 * builds rather than erodes social trust
+* not built to hijack your attention
+* does not track users or sell their data
+* does not amplify harmful or misleading info

 ### User stories
 * as a social media user, I do not want my data to be collected so that I do not have a creepy feeling of being watched every time I log in